With cases throughout Tennessee, our Nashville civil rights attorneys have the proven track record to handle your civil

 Government officials who violate the 14th amendment are liable for monetary damages under 42 U.S.C. sec.
 1983 (States and local governments) and Bivens v.
 Six Unknown Fed.
 Narcotics Agents, 403 U.S. 388 (1971) (federal agents).

 Federal and state statutes also give citizens rights to bring damages actions for unlawful discrimination in employment, housing, disabilities (ADA) and other settings.
-Attorney David Randolph Smith is a Nashville Civil Rights attorney who has over 30 years of experience handling civil rights, constitutional and prisoner rights cases.
+Attorney David Randolph Smith is a Nashville Civil Rights attorney who has over 30 years of experience handling police misconduct, civil rights, constitutional and prisoner rights cases.

-If you have suffered damages or a serious loss due to a violation of civil, constitutional or prisoner rights, please contact the Nashville personal injury lawyers at David Randolph Smith & Associates at (615) 742-1775 or (800) 394-2119 for a free and confidential evaluation of your case.
+If you have suffered damages or a serious loss due to a violation of civil, constitutional or prisoner rights anywhere in Tennessee, please contact the Nashville civil rights attorneys at David Randolph Smith & Associates at (615) 742-1775 or (800) 394-2119 for a free and confidential evaluation of your case.

 The firm received the AV rating under Martindale-Hubbell’s peer review rating system.
 David Randolph Smith is certified by the Tennessee Bar as a Civil Trial Specialist and as a Medical Malpractice Specialist.
 He has been selected as a Mid-South Super Lawyer, as one of the the Top 100 attorneys in Tennessee (in all fields of practice) he is included in the guidebook Best Lawyers in America.

 Constitutional and Civil Rights litigation are an important part of the firm’s practice.
 Examples include: